 Joshua Tree National Park

-If there's any one place I could go to escape in Southern California, this is it.
-Joshua Tree is the most unique place, so unique that you're convinced you've left earth and landed on a foreign planet.
+If there’s any one place I could go to escape in California, this is it.
+Joshua Tree is the most unique place and a perfect day trip from Palm Springs, so unique that you’re convinced you’ve left earth and landed on a foreign planet.
 This last trip I was lucky enough to enjoy the park on a Tuesday morning with little to no one around.
-If you're there on a weekend, it'll definitely be busier.
-But it's less than an hour away and definitely worth the drive.
+If you’re there on a weekend in Palm Springs, it’ll definitely be busier.
+But it’s less than an hour away and definitely worth the drive.

-Thanks for stopping by and reading about our Palm Springs experience.
-If you have anything you'd love to share about your favorite things in the Desert, please comment below!
+Thanks for stopping by and reading about our long weekend in Palm Springs experience.
+If you have anything you’d love to share about your favorite things in the Desert, please comment below!